ArmynC/ArminC-Windows-Debloat/README.md

 If you are done with it, now you should prepare the operating system.

 ##### The browser
-The first thing on the list, try to change the browser. **[Firefox](https://www.mozilla.org/en-US/firefox/new/ "Firefox")** is the most optimal variant, even for *extension capabilities*.
+The first thing on the list is to try to change the browser. **[Firefox](https://www.mozilla.org/en-US/firefox/new/ "Firefox")** is the most optimal variant, even for *extension capabilities*.
 About that, see my [uBlock Settings](https://github.com/ArmynC/ArminC-uBlock-Settings "uBlock Settings").
 Some of the other good extensions are [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/ "Bitwarden"), [Translate Web Pages](https://addons.mozilla.org/en-US/firefox/addon/traduzir-paginas-web/ "Translate Web Pages"), [Location Guard](https://addons.mozilla.org/en-US/firefox/addon/location-guard/ "Location Guard"), [FastForward](https://github.com/FastForwardTeam/FastForward "FastForward").
-Some YouTube ones include [Return Youtube Dislikes](https://addons.mozilla.org/en-US/firefox/addon/return-youtube-dislikes/ "Return YouTube Dislikes"), [Thumbnail Rating Bar for YouTube](https://addons.mozilla.org/en-US/firefox/addon/youtube-thumbnail-rating-bar/ "Thumbnail Rating Bar for YouTube"), [YouTooltip](https://addons.mozilla.org/en-US/firefox/addon/youtooltip/ "YouTooltip"), [Watchmarker for Youtube](https://addons.mozilla.org/en-US/firefox/addon/watchmarker-for-youtube/ "Watchmarker for Youtube") ...
+Some YouTube ones include [Return YouTube Dislikes](https://addons.mozilla.org/en-US/firefox/addon/return-youtube-dislikes/ "Return YouTube Dislikes"), [Thumbnail Rating Bar for YouTube](https://addons.mozilla.org/en-US/firefox/addon/youtube-thumbnail-rating-bar/ "Thumbnail Rating Bar for YouTube"), [YouTooltip](https://addons.mozilla.org/en-US/firefox/addon/youtooltip/ "YouTooltip"), [Watchmarker for YouTube](https://addons.mozilla.org/en-US/firefox/addon/watchmarker-for-youtube/ "Watchmarker for YoutTube") ...

 ##### Other apps
-Next thing, for all the other steps, you'll need a file archiver, [7-Zip](https://www.7-zip.org/ "7-Zip") is a good variant, it's even *open-source*.
+Next, for all the other steps, you'll need a file archiver.
+[7-Zip](https://www.7-zip.org/ "7-Zip") is a good variant; it's even *open-source*.

-For the peace of mind, it is a good habit to **install an antivirus**, depending on your Windows image, the default one, **Defender**, may be removed, disabled, or even working.
-For some, it is good enough, but I prefer to get [Kaspersky Security Cloud (Free)](https://www.kaspersky.com/free-antivirus "Kaspersky Security Cloud (Free)"), or even [BitDefender(Free)](https://www.bitdefender.com/solutions/free.html).
-Kaspersky has almost every protection module of its premium counterpart, and it is smart enough to **disable itself when resources are needed**, for example in gaming.
+For peace of mind, it is a good habit to **install an antivirus**.
+Depending on your Windows image, the default one, **Defender**, may be removed, disabled, or even working.
+For some, it is good enough, but I prefer to get [Kaspersky Security Cloud (Free)](https://www.kaspersky.com/free-antivirus "Kaspersky Security Cloud (Free)") or even [BitDefender (Free)](https://www.bitdefender.com/solutions/free.html).
+Kaspersky has almost every protection module of its premium counterpart, and it is smart enough to **disable itself when resources are needed**, for example, in gaming.

 ##### Updates